RomeshAbeyawardena/MMT-Shop/Readme.md

 ### MMT Client

-The client as requested is a console application implemented with a simple menu interface, outlined below
+The client as requested, is a console application implemented with a simple menu interface, outlined below.

 Welcome to MMT Shop.
 Please select an option